 Answer: Depends!
 Every instance comes with its own private and public address.
 The private address is associated exclusively with the instance and is returned to Amazon EC2 only when it is stopped or terminated.
 Similarly, the public address is associated exclusively with the instance until it is stopped or terminated.
 However, this can be replaced by the Elastic IP address, which stays with the instance as long as the user doesn’t manually detach it.
 But what if you are hosting multiple websites on your EC2 server, in that case, you may require more than one Elastic IP address.

 14. How can you speed up data transfer in Snowball?

 Answer: The data transfer can be increased in the following way:

-15. When you need to move data over long distances using the internet, for instance across countries or continents to your Amazon S3 bucket, which method or service will you use ?
+15. When do you need to move data over long distances using the internet, for instance across countries or continents to your Amazon S3 bucket, which method or service will you use?

 Answer: You would not use Snowball, because for now, the snowball service does not support cross-region data transfer, and since, we are transferring across countries, Snowball cannot be used. aws Online Training Institute Acceleration shall be the right choice here as it throttles your data transfer with the use of optimized network paths and Amazon’s content delivery network to 300% compared to normal data transfer speed.

 16. Can I connect my corporate data center to the Amazon Cloud?

 Answer: Yes, you can do this by establishing a VPN(Virtual Private Network) connection between your company’s network and your VPC (Virtual Private Cloud), this will allow you to interact with your EC2 instances as if they were within your existing network

 17. In CloudFront what happens when content is NOT present at an Edge location and a request is made to it?